 The benefits of fish oil’s omega-3s include decreasing the risk of heart disease and stroke while also helping to reduce symptoms of depression, hypertension, attention deficit hyperactivity disorder (ADHD), joint pain, arthritis, and chronic skin ailments like eczema.
 (2) Fish oil has even been proven to aid the body in weight loss, fertility, pregnancy, healthy skin and increased energy.
 Prescription fish oil has even been approved by the FDA to lower unhealthy triglyceride levels.
 (3)

-While fish oil benefits are numerous there are some false claims on how to use this incredible supplement but in this article we will go over the proven scientific evidence to demonstrate the true benefits of fish oil.
+Most of the health benefits of fish oil are because it is one of natures’ richest sources of omega-3 fatty acids.
+While fish oil benefits are numerous there are some false claims on how to use this incredible supplement, but in this article we will go over the proven scientific evidence to demonstrate the true benefits of fish oil.

 Omega-3 Deficiency Side Effects

 Many of Americans’ health problems can be traced back to having an imbalance of omega-3 and omega-6 fats.
-Omega-6 fats aren’t necessarily bad for you but if they are consumed in large amounts without omega-3’s they cause inflammation which leads to chronic illness.
+Omega-6 fats aren’t necessarily bad for you, but if they are consumed in large amounts without omega-3’s they cause inflammation which leads to chronic illness.

-- Autoimmune disease
+- Autoimmune diseases